PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 ---
 ## Introduction

-*Looks at the date and notices something.*.
-Yes, my dear readers (or glancers) Q1 2022 should've been published 2 months ago and this is the predecessor to that.
+*Looks at the date and notices something.* Yes, my dear readers (or glancers) Q1 2022 should've been published 2 months ago and this is the predecessor to that.
 Sorry for the delay but there have been several reasons to this almost half year delay.
 Some of those reasons being the process of making the progress reports:

 - Publish on private forum thread who has access
 - Needing it to be HTML without a working preview